BLCM/bl3mods/skruntskrunt/bosstrials/README.md

 References
 ==========

-Thanks to Rockroze1, professor portal, government toast, QualityControl, and more for helping me test this.
+Thanks to Rockroze1, professor portal, philipambrose, ssucka, government toast, QualityControl, and more for helping me test this.

 Development Home
 ================